murosan/gollect/README.md

 https://golang.org/pkg/container/heap/

-`Len` and `Less` may not be used directly (or indirectly) from the main function, but will not work without them.
+`Len`, `Less` and the other methods may not be used directly (or indirectly) from the main function, but final code will not work without them.
 To keep them, add `// gollect: keep methods` into comments.
-This leaves all `IntHeap` methods.
+This leaves all `IntHeap`'s methods.

 ```go
 // An IntHeap is a min-heap of ints.